simatic-ax/.github/profile/README.md

 - **Code Snippets** that can be reused in AX Code. [overview](https://github.com/simatic-ax/.github/blob/main/docs/overview/code-snippets.md)
 - **Project Templates** for a head-start in content creation. [overview](https://github.com/simatic-ax/.github/blob/main/docs/overview/templates.md)

+## Contributing

+Thanks for your interest in contributing.
+Anybody is free to report bugs, unclear documentation, and other problems regarding this repository in the Issues section or, even better, propose any changes to this repository using Pull Requests.

 ## Stay informed

 To be always informed what's currently [discussed about SIMATIC AX](https://github.com/orgs/simatic-ax/discussions), subscribe to the activities on the [GitHub Discussions repository](https://github.com/simatic-ax/.discussions) and enable `Watch` --> `All Activity`